 This quarter we catch up with General Manager & 2012 alumni, Quinn Bussey.

-Quinn shared with us a brief look into his career and what short course meant to him.
+Quinn shared with us a brief look at his career and what short course meant to him.

 Quinn has been with Landry’s for almost nine years, previously with the Ritz Carlton.
 Quinn was recruited as Director of Guest Services and climbed the ladder to where he is now.
 “Landry’s is very unique as we are a restaurant company but service driven.
 Our ownership Mr. Fertitta as well as VP of hospitality, Mr. Paul Schultz are very passionate about service and they deliver clear direction, take care of the guest, and don’t say no.”